 So through the Souk, we go and we stop at a brass decorator.
 In here, he boasts a photo of a visit from Royal wife, Lady Camilla Bowles.
 He shows us his work.

-I have seen photos of the Tannery, and this is really my main aim with taking the Guided walking tour.
-I have seen coloured pools of leather dye, and I specifically wanted a photo of these vivid colours.
+I have seen photos of the Tannery, and this is really my main reason for taking the Guided walking tour.
+I have seen colored pools of leather dye, and I specifically wanted a photo of these vivid colors.

 Our guide explains that these workers are paid to dye the leather by the piece, not by the hour.
 How sad they must slave in the sun, and this must also be an issue of quality, as they work in the stinky hot surroundings.

 But the area we are standing gives me a totally different viewpoint from the photos I have seen.
 So I ask if we can go to the other side of the dye baths.

 After some unsuccessful heavy pressure selling attempts of their exorbitantly priced wares by the staff member, we are led down some lanes, and up some stairs to the opposite side.